Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Updating_arrays_in_state.md

 ![Updating_arrays_in_state](../../img/Updating_arrays_in_state.jpg)

 ==Although the `myNextList` array itself is new, the *items themselves* are the same as in the original `myList` array.
 So changing `artwork.seen` changes the *original* artwork item==.
-That artwork item is also in `yourArtworks`, which causes the bug.
+That artwork item is also in `yourList`, which causes the bug.
 Bugs like this can be difficult to think about, but thankfully they disappear if you **avoid mutating state**.

 **You can use `map()` to substitute an old item with its updated version without mutation.**